hoodmane/resolution/README.md

 # Input format

 Input is a json file.
 The simplest possible file that will run is `{prime: 2}` which will resolve the sphere at 2.
+The "modules" directory contains a bunch of working json files for standard Steenrod modules which should get you started.

 Fields:

 - `prime`: An integer, the prime that you are working at.
 This field is mandatory, if it is missing resolution will quit with an error.